odoo/odoo/doc/reference/orm.rst

   :attr:`~odoo.models.Model.write_date` fields: they are now created as regular "legitimate" fields, and can be read and written like any other field out-of-the-box
-* when straight conversion is impossible (semantics can not be bridged) or the "old API" version is not desirable and could be improved for the new API, it is possible to use completely different "old API" and "new API" implementations for the same method name using :func:`~odoo.api.v7` and :func:`~odoo.api.v8`.
-The method should first be defined using the old-API style and decorated with :func:`~odoo.api.v7`, it should then be re-defined using the exact same name but the new-API style and decorated with :func:`~odoo.api.v8`.
-Calls from an old-API context will be dispatched to the first implementation and calls from a new-API context will be dispatched to the second implementation.
-One implementation can call (and frequently does) call the other by switching context.

-  .. danger:: using these decorators makes methods extremely difficult to
-              override and harder to understand and document
 * uses of :attr:`~odoo.models.Model._columns` or
   :attr:`~odoo.models.Model._all_columns` should be replaced by :attr:`~odoo.models.Model._fields`, which provides access to instances of